Bayesian method for fitting the low-energy constants in chiral perturbation theory: Fitting the LECs in ChPT

-A similar approach to the two examples in Sec. \ref{ME} is adopted, but the parameters in HO are slightly different from those examples. $m_s/\hat m|_1$, $m_s/\hat m|_2$, $F_K/F_\pi$, $f_s$, $g_p$, $a_0^0$, $a_0^2$, $a_0^{1/2}m_\pi$, $a_0^{3/2}m_\pi$, $\bar l_1$, $\bar l_2$, $\bar l_3$ and $\bar l_4$ are the same as the expansion in Eq. \eqref{eq3}. $f_s^{\prime}$, $g^{\prime}$, $\langle r^2\rangle_S^\pi$ and $c_S^\pi$ involve a numerical differentiation.
+In order to fit $L_i^r$, a similar approach to that of the example in Sec. \ref{ME} is adopted, but the parameters in HO are slightly different from the example. $m_s/\hat m|_1$, $m_s/\hat m|_2$, $F_K/F_\pi$, $f_s$, $g_p$, $a_0^0$, $a_0^2$, $a_0^{1/2}m_\pi$, $a_0^{3/2}m_\pi$, $\bar l_1$, $\bar l_2$, $\bar l_3$ and $\bar l_4$ are the same as the expansion in Eq. \eqref{eq3}. $f_s^{\prime}$, $g^{\prime}$, $\langle r^2\rangle_S^\pi$ and $c_S^\pi$ involve a numerical differentiation.
 They are estimated with the method in Sec. \ref{cd}.
-In this subsection, the first 12 inputs in Sec. \ref{Sec:III} are used.
-The last 5 inputs are introduced in the next subsection for comparison.
-From here, all the data are adopted Model C to fit.
-Figure \ref{fig:1} gives the posterior PDFs of $L^r_i$.
-All these posterior PDFs are similar to normal distributions, although the details have some differences.
+We have gotten some information about the higher-order experimental data and the range of the LECs, so the parameters are set in a way that is between Model B$_1$ and Model B$_2$.
+Therefore, from here, all data are fitted using Model B. In this subsection, besides fitting the whole 17 inputs (Model B$^{17}$), we also fit the first 12 inputs (Model B$^{12}$) in Sec. \ref{Sec:III} for comparing to Refs. \cite{Bijnens:2014lea,Yang:2020eif}.

+The setting parameters can be found in Columns 2 to 7 in Table \ref{app table3} in Appendix \ref{app:B}, the parameters about $a_0^{1/2}m_\pi$ and $a_0^{3/2}m_\pi$ are given by Ref. \cite{Bijnens:2014lea}, which indicates that their convergences have been broken.
+The values about $f_s$ and $a_0^0$ are given by their NNLO distributions, which are statistically obtained from the ranges of $L_i^r$ and $C_i^r$ collected by Refs. \cite{Jiang:2015dba,Bijnens:2014lea,Yang:2020eif} and the references in them.
+The other parameters are given the same as Model B$_1$.
+The prior of $L_i^r$ is given in Columns 2 and 5 in Table \ref{app table4} in Appendix \ref{app:B}.
+They refer to the $L_i^r$ ranges given in Ref. \cite{Jiang:2015dba,Bijnens:2014lea,Yang:2020eif} and the references in them.
+Because the values in the different references are not very close, the prior ranges are wide enough to cover all possible ranges.